ablank74/ros_car/README.txt

 This is an attempt to create a ROS Noetic based robot car.
-The harware is as follows
+The hardware is as follows
 Chassis: Traxxas TRX4
 Radio: IKON 3 channel
 Compute: Nvidia Jetson Nano